 TVCC's tutoring services are provided to students in the CSC and Open Learning Labs.
 Tutoring services include peer and professional tutoring at no charge to all TVCC credit students.
 Tutors conduct individual and group tutoring sessions on a scheduled or drop-in basis.
 No appointment is necessary for drop-in tutoring.
-The Cardinal Success
+VIRTUAL tutoring that is done in the comfort of your own home is available.
+Specialized Math and English Tutoring (MET) is available on each TVCC campus.